Please read the post below to see why I’m calling this “original” mud hens, and then try them soon! Have a GREAT day!

 I have spent a considerable amount of time in the kitchen lately trying to come up with a shortcut recipe for my original Mud Hens recipe from My Cookbook.

 No matter what I did, I ended up a little disappointed.
 The “shortcuts” weren’t nearly as good as the original.
-I normally don’t post recipes on SouthernPlate.com that are exclusive to my cookbook but when I found myself online looking to see if anyone else had come up with a good way to shortcut Mud Hens, I immediately came across over ten websites featuring the recipe from my cookbook ~laughs~ So I decided that if they can post my original recipe, I certainly can, too!
+I normally don’t post recipes on SouthernPlate.com that are exclusive to my cookbook but when I found myself online looking to see if anyone else had come up with a good way to shortcut Mud Hens, I immediately came across over ten websites featuring the recipe from my cookbook ~laughs~ So I decided that if they can post the recipe, I certainly can, too!

 So forget the shortcuts.
 This recipe is simple and easy as it is.
 Once you taste it, I’m sure you’ll think it is worth the effort